 Figure 8.2.15.2-1: CLI Indication initiated from the gNB-DU, successful operation

 The gNB-DU initiates the procedure by sending the CLIT INDICATION message to the gNB-CU.
-The gNB-DU reports the results of the gNB-to-gNB CLI measurements, possible gNB-to-gNB CLI mitigation request and SRS Resource Indication in CLI INDICATION message the to gNB-CU.
+The gNB-DU reports the results of the gNB-to-gNB CLI detection, possible need for gNB-to-gNB CLI mitigation and SRS Resource Indication in CLI INDICATION message to the gNB-CU.

 Figure 8.2.15.2-2: CLI Indication initiated from the gNB-CU, successful operation

 The gNB-CU initiates the procedure by sending the CLI INDICATION message to the gNB-DU.
-The gNB-CU forwards the received results of the CLI measurements, possible CLI mitigation request and SRS Resource Indication in CLI INDICATION message to the gNB-DU.
+The gNB-CU forwards the received results of the gNB-to-gNB CLI detection, possible need for gNB-to-gNB CLI mitigation and SRS Resource Indication in CLI INDICATION message to the gNB-DU.

 << Next Change >>